 The project consisted of the adaptation into Spanish of a support guide, aimed at fathers, mothers and caregivers of LGBTQ+ youth, seeking to assist and provide them with the information and tools necessary to support the young person who is a part of their lives and who identifies or may identify as LGBTQ+.

-Faced with this need, the first challenge was how to approach the project taking into consideration that, although use of inclusive language was required, being aimed at adults who are not very familiar with this language, it was necessary to find a balance in order to convey the concepts in a clear and easy to understand manner while respecting the language of the LGBTQ+ community.
-And, at the same time, we had to ensure that the reading is simple, friendly, dynamic and motivating and a pleasurable read.
+Faced with this need, the first challenge was how to approach the project taking into consideration that, although the use of inclusive language was required, being aimed at adults who are not very familiar with this language, it was necessary to find a balance in order to convey the concepts in a clear and easy to understand manner while respecting the language of the LGBTQ+ community.
+And, at the same time, we had to ensure that the reading is simple, friendly, dynamic and motivating.

 To solve this problem and achieve a balance wherein the reader can easily understand what is being said, we decided that the best alternative was to use two criteria:

--On the one hand, adapting to the rules imposed by the RAE, in terms of linguistic terms (clarifying that, although certain words would be used for a certain gender, each one should use them with the gender that most represents them).
+-On the one hand, to adapt to the rules imposed by the RAE, in terms of linguistic terms (clarifying that, although certain words would be used for a certain gender, each one should use them with the gender that most represents them).

 -And, on the other hand, to purposefully highlight those words whose language affirms the LGBTQ+ community.